Before we start...

 ⚠️ If you ever set a BIP39 passphrase (unrelated to your app password), it must also be backed up and used when restoring.

-Please note, the desktop or iOS versions may have different error messages, but all the possible error causes are listed below.
+The desktop or iOS versions may have different error messages, but all the possible error causes are listed below.
+If you are getting an error, the cause and solution is listed here.

 Solution: if you are on Android, close the normal system keyboard before starting to enter your phrase.
 Use only our secure blue keyboard that appears under the phrase box, selecting the word suggestions from it.
 This is to prevent keyboards from "learning" your phrase or possibly uploading it to a server out of your control.

-Solution: A recovery phrase can only be 3, 6, 9, 12, 15, 18, 21, or 24 words long with a single space between each.
-Check that there is a single space between each word.
+Solution: A recovery phrase can only be 12, 15, 18, 21, or 24 words long.
 Make sure that you have not repeated or forgotten any words in your recovery phrase.
-If you wrote down a recovery phrase that is not of this length, you may have created your phrase with an additional BIP39 password.
-If this is the case, check the box "Use a BIP39 passphrase" and enter your extra password(s).
+If you wrote down a recovery phrase that is not of this length, you don't have the correct phrase.
+You may have created your phrase with an additional BIP39 password and are entering it as a 25th word.
+If this is the case, remove the word, check the box "Use a BIP39 passphrase" and enter your extra password(s).
 (Note that by default Coinomi creates wallets without a BIP39 passphrase)

 Solution: This error means that at least one of the words in your phrase is not in the official list of supported words, or you may have an uppercase character.
 Make sure all characters are in lowercase first.
 Then you can test your phrase here as it tells you which word is unrecognized.
 You can also see the full list of supported words here.